PRIESTHOOD OF BELIEVERS

-Jason was ordained, in 2011, by the Mennonite Church, USA.
+Jason (he/him) was ordained, in 2011, by the Mennonite Church, USA.
 In 2017, he was called to serve as pastor at Manhattan Mennonite Fellowship.
-He earned a Master of Divinity at Union Theological Seminary in the City of New York.
-And currently he is a Doctor of Ministry student at Boston University School of Theology.
+He earned a Master of Divinity at Union Theological Seminary in the City of New York, and a Doctor of Ministry at Boston University School of Theology.
 Jason’s dissertation is entitled: “A Liberation Theology of Sabbath”.

 He is the husband to Vonetta and father to Chloe and Elgin.
 Vonetta is founder and executive director of Radical Living, a Brooklyn-based community organization that builds community around food, sustainable practices, and green spaces.

 Jason has spent a decade as the Director of Compassionate Care at The Bowery Mission where he provides pastoral care to the poorest and most vulnerable New Yorkers.
 And is currently part of the leadership at Brooklyn Peace Center.

 Jason draws inspiration from the mystics, the early Mothers and Fathers of the Church, poetry, and music from across faith traditions and cultures.
 He is author of three books:

 - Radical Spirituality: Repentance, Resistance, Revolution (Orbis, 2014).

 - Last Stop on the Z Train (Independently published, 2019)